revature-devops-prep-2020/alxl-challenge3/Readme.md

 Include a custom ruleset for SonarCloud, a quality gate to fail a build under these rules, and integrate AquaSecurity's Trivy into the pipeline to scan for docker image vulnerabilities.

-Only use Azure services: AKS, ACR, Azure DevOps Pipeline, Azure Repo
+Only use Azure services: AKS, ACR, Azure DevOps Pipeline, Azure DevOps Repo

 ## Configure Target Repo
 This pipeline expects a Gradle project with a Dockerfile already created.
 The target project should also have all necessary Kubernetes resource YAMLs in a `kube/` directory.
 Additional necessary files are located within this repo's `target/` directory; simply place the contents of `target/` in the root of the target project's repo.